 VISN 610: Braille Communications II

 Course Description: This course is designed for vision teachers to expand their current level of Braille competency.
-Students will study tools and teaching strategies used in mathematics including Nemeth Code, Scientific Notebook software and the abacus.
+Students will study tools and teaching strategies used in mathematics using Unified English Braille and the abacus.
 Braille formats typical of educational materials will be studied.
 Students will review the Unified English Braille code with a focus on memorization.

-Pre-Practicum: 2 Hours: Nemeth Lesson Observation and Reflection; Additional Braille Specialty Area Observation/Interviews (optional)
+Pre-Practicum: 2 Hours: Math Lesson Observation (UEB or Nemeth) and Reflection; Additional Braille Specialty Area Observation/Interviews (optional)

 VISN 612: Orientation and Mobility and Independent Living